-The subject of this article regards the tax problems of those American Citizens that live in Italy and work remotely from Italy for an American Company.
+The subject of this article regards the tax situation of those American Citizens that live in Italy and work remotely from Italy for an American Company.

-The problem to analyze is the following one: where should they pay their taxes?
+The question is the following one: where should they pay their taxes?
 Only in Italy?
-Or only in America?
+Or in America?
 Or in both countries?

 Is it correct that the social security and tax withholdings are both applied by the American employer?

-Before getting started, it is necessary to make an important premise.
+Before getting started, it's necessary to make an important premise.

-In Italy, it is very important to outline the two distinctive elements of this kind of employment relationship:
+In Italy, it is very important to outline the two distinctive elements of this "working from remote" employment:

 B. The fact that the employee has a formal authorization by the employer to perform his service remotely.

-The formalization of these two distinctive elements can take place in two ways:
+The formalization of these two distinctive elements A and B can take place in two different ways:

 - they can be written inside the job contract;

-- or they can be formalized in a letter.
+- or they can be formalized in a side letter.

 The second method is more frequent in those cases where the working relationship becomes remotely after a certain time: that is the case, for example, of an American citizen who was on vacation in Italy and he found himself stuck in Italy due to the pandemic; or when the American citizen decides to move permanently to Italy while continuing to work from remote for the same American company he was hired.